Welcome to the Desert Valley Nurse's Office!

 The #1 reason for missing school is respiratory illness.
 Please have your child learn to cough into the fold of the elbow—not the hands.
 And, please remind your child to wash the hands after coughing.

 Students are screened throughout the year according to state guidelines.
-Students are screened in vision, hearing, color vision, depth perception and older students are checked for scoliosis.
+Students are screened in vision, hearing, color vision, and depth perception.
 Referrals will be mailed home to parents for students who may need correction or evaluation by a physician.

 Visiting the Nurse's Office

 A school nurse’s office is much like an Emergency Room at a hospital where patients are seen in order of need, not in order of entry.
 Every effort is made in our nurse’s office to give each student timely care and attention.
 Unfortunately, due to the limited availability of staff, sometimes a student must wait to be seen.
-We cannot always contact a parent immediately regarding their child but if your child has been seen in our office, they will have a copy of the visit on an encounter form.
 If the condition merits immediate attention, the parent will be contacted.
 If you have concerns about the care your child has received, please feel free to contact our office and discuss the matter.

 From the American Federation of Teachers